Share

 • Make sure vaccinations are up to date.
 Some diseases (such as rubella and chicken pox) can harm a developing baby, so it’s important to be vaccinated prior to becoming pregnant.

-• Consider reducing chances of multiple births.
+• Consider reducing the chances of multiple births.
 If prospective parents are using assistive reproductive technology (ART) as treatment for fertility problems, they, along with their doctors, should consider ways to decrease the chances of having a multiple pregnancy.
 For example, transferring just one embryo at a time.

 During Pregnancy